julian-garrido/Size-of-HCGs-vs-CIGs/README.md

     --> Save results at datasets/results/sextractor/ds9jpeg

 21. Review all results with mirian and modify additional sex config files.
-During the revision commands to run sextractor and build ds9 pre-visualization are saved in scripts/edit_and_visualize_seconfig_and_results.txt
+During the revision:
+    i) commands to run sextractor and build ds9 pre-visualization are saved in scripts/edit_and_visualize_seconfig_and_results.txt ii) the review was documented at http://amiga.iaa.es:8888/display/science/Review+of+source+detection iii) three images from dataset/images are modified to mask a star (HCG 06b, 06c and 97a). new image files are created and added to the results/images folders (with -patched sufix).
+The tableforCustomizedListOfConfigFiles.xml file is modified accordingly. iv) the file datasets/inputs/gather_galaxy_porperties/tableforCustomizedListOfConfigFiles.xml is modified to force the use of different images for some galaxies (this is done when one image is too small and the image from a galaxy of the same group is bigger)

+22. NEXT: Execute workflows/Gather_HCG_galaxy_properties_using_existing_sexConfigFile.t2flow
+    --> Input table:  datasets/inputs/gather_galaxy_porperties/tableforCustomizedListOfConfigFiles.xml

 Workflows
 =========